paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-121-violent-crime-control-and-law-enforcement.md

   (C) any federally recognized Indian tribe.

-(27) **Rural State** — The term “rural State” means a State that has a population density of 57 or fewer persons per square mile or a State in which the largest county has fewer than 250,000 people, based on the most recent decennial census.
+(33) **Rural State** — The term “rural State” means a State that has a population density of 57 or fewer persons per square mile or a State in which the largest county has fewer than 250,000 people, based on the most recent decennial census.

-(28) **Sex trafficking** — The term “sex trafficking” means any conduct proscribed by [section 1591 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1591&num=0&edition=prelim), whether or not the conduct occurs in interstate or foreign commerce or within the special maritime and territorial jurisdiction of the United States.
+(34) **Sex trafficking** — The term “sex trafficking” means any conduct proscribed by [section 1591 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1591&num=0&edition=prelim), whether or not the conduct occurs in interstate or foreign commerce or within the special maritime and territorial jurisdiction of the United States.

-(29) **Sexual assault** — The term “sexual assault” means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
+(35) **Sexual assault** — The term “sexual assault” means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.

-(30) **Stalking** — The term “stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to—
+(36) **Stalking** — The term “stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to—

   (A) fear for his or her safety or the safety of others; or

   (B) suffer substantial emotional distress.

-(31) **State** — The term “State” means each of the several States and the District of Columbia, and except as otherwise provided, the Commonwealth of Puerto Rico, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands.
+(37) **State** — The term “State” means each of the several States and the District of Columbia, and except as otherwise provided, the Commonwealth of Puerto Rico, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands.

-(32) **State domestic violence coalition** — The term “State domestic violence coalition” means a program determined by the Administration for Children and Families under sections 10402 and 10411 of title 42.
+(38) **State domestic violence coalition** — The term “State domestic violence coalition” means a program determined by the Administration for Children and Families under sections 10402 and 10411 of title 42.

-(33) **State sexual assault coalition** — The term “State sexual assault coalition” means a program determined by the Center for Injury Prevention and Control of the Centers for Disease Control and Prevention under the Public Health Service Act ([42 U.S.C.
+(39) **State sexual assault coalition** — The term “State sexual assault coalition” means a program determined by the Center for Injury Prevention and Control of the Centers for Disease Control and Prevention under the Public Health Service Act ([42 U.S.C.
 280b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section280b&num=0&edition=prelim) et seq.).

+(40) **Technological abuse** — The term “technological abuse” means an act or pattern of behavior that occurs within domestic violence, sexual assault, dating violence or stalking and is intended to harm, threaten, intimidate, control, stalk, harass, impersonate, exploit, extort, or monitor, except as otherwise permitted by law, another person, that occurs using any form of technology, including but not limited to: internet enabled devices, online spaces and platforms, computers, mobile devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies.

-(34) **Territorial domestic violence or sexual assault coalition** — The term “territorial domestic violence or sexual assault coalition” means a program addressing domestic or sexual violence that is—
+(41) **Territorial domestic violence or sexual assault coalition** — The term “territorial domestic violence or sexual assault coalition” means a program addressing domestic or sexual violence that is—

   (A) an established nonprofit, nongovernmental territorial coalition addressing domestic violence or sexual assault within the territory; or

   (B) a nongovernmental organization with a demonstrated history of addressing domestic violence or sexual assault within the territory that proposes to incorporate as a nonprofit, nongovernmental territorial coalition.

-(35) **Tribal coalition** — The term “tribal coalition” means an established nonprofit, nongovernmental Indian organization, Alaska Native organization, or a Native Hawaiian organization that—
+(42) **Tribal coalition** — The term “tribal coalition” means an established nonprofit, nongovernmental Indian organization, Alaska Native organization, or a Native Hawaiian organization that—

   (A) provides education, support, and technical assistance to member Indian service providers in a manner that enables those member providers to establish and maintain culturally appropriate services, including shelter and rape crisis services, designed to assist Indian women and the dependents of those women who are victims of domestic violence, dating violence, sexual assault, and stalking; and